dibyashakti1/Dislocation-Model-of-GNSS-Velocities/README.md

-% The matlab codes help to model the observed velocities from GPS stations of both strike-slip and thrust faults by analyzing misfit between the Slip rate, Locking Depth, Fault Dip, and Vertical offset (uY)
+**The matlab codes help to model the observed velocities from GPS stations of both strike-slip and thrust faults by analyzing misfit between the Slip rate, Locking Depth, Fault Dip, and Vertical offset (uY)**

-Matlab Files: Dip_slip_Okada_Error2 and Strike_slip_Okada_Error2
+**Matlab Files**: Dip_slip_Okada_Error2 and Strike_slip_Okada_Error2

 1. First Section: Visualizes horizontal geodetic motion at surface